GreatPhil/Fees_Project/README.md

 - node app.js

 This will start the server on the local host.
-Then, open a browser and type in:
+Then, open a browser and type either:

 - http://localhost:3000/orderPriceSummary/[<order_num_1>,<order_num_2>...]